Bryan Kohberger waives extradition during Monroe County hearing

 Security was tight during the hearing with local police and sheriff's deputies aided by long guns and explosive sniffing dogs.

-Kohberger's family cried for most of the hearing.
+Kohberger's family, including his mother and sister, cried for most of the hearing.
 Kohberger referenced his family a couple of times during the hearing, including shaking his head in a nod to his father.
 He will be surrendered to Idaho authorities within 10 calendar days.

 Pennsylvania State Police held a press conference on Tuesday night about the case following the hearing but said they can't reveal any information about the sealed affidavits until Kohberger returns to face a judge in Idaho.